acruzpr/protein-shop-vagrant/README.md

 provisioning only has to be done once (unless you destroy the VM and start over, and even then Vagrant keeps a copy of the original downloaded base box).

-You can see options for the machine names that can be used by running:

-    vagrant status

-The project makes use of these Vagrant boxes:

-  * centos-6.4-x86_64 - CentOS 6.4 64-bit with GUI enabled
-  * ubuntu-precise-x86_64 - Ubuntu 12.04 64-bit with GUI enabled

-Once launched you can log in to the machines with user `vagrant` and password `vagrant`.
+Once launched you can log in to the machine with user `vagrant` and password `vagrant`.
 Running this command in the project directory will also log you in as user `vagrant` over SSH: